Czyz7/k_R_C/docs/Procedures 2/VOI and VOO.md

 Log In, Search by address and search for Owner information provided in the report.

-If unable to log in due to a code request, you may log into verifications@joinccc.org with the same credentials provided to obtain the code.
+If you're unable to log in due to a code request, you may log into verifications@joinccc.org using the same email address and obtain the password from Jessa Sanchez in order to log in and get the code.

 ## Secretary of State (SOS)